danielharrell/does_music_move/does_music_move.md

 words, can only comprehend the path of the motion, not the motion itself.

-Or to put this point again in the different way that captures the nonsense more strongly: if there really were a space for our hand to move in, then there would be a hand to see, in the space where we see it move.
-But there isn't, it turns out---and this is generally true, of anything we see move.
-For we see this motion being made from place to unmoving place, by something occupying each such place in turn, without seeing anything further, to which we might attribute *the motion* between places, rather than just the occupancy of those places.
-So we see motion, without seeing anything making the motion.
-But how, then, could there *be* any motion to see?
+Or we can put this point again in the different way from the earlier account, that captures the nonsense more strongly.
+If there really were a space for our hand to move in, then there would be a hand to see, in the space where we see it move.
+But there isn't---and this is generally true, of anything we see move, despite what we think we see.
+For what we strictly see is this motion being made from place to unmoving place, by something occupying each such place in turn.
+We see nothing further, to which we might attribute *the motion* between places, rather than just *the occupancy* of those places.
+So we see motion, but nothing making the motion.
+Yet how, in that case, could there *be* any motion to see?
 And what could be making it?

 One answer to these questions, the kind of answer
 Zeno might give, is that there *isn't* any motion to see.
 When we think we see something move, all we really see is that it occupies different places at different times.
-And the appearance of motion in this, is something like the appearance of motion on a movie screen, projected from a succession of stills, each of a single place and time, that happens too rapidly for us to detect.
+And the appearance of motion in this, is something like the appearance of motion on a movie screen, or in a flip book, from a succession of images, each of a single place and time, that happens too rapidly for us to detect.
-But this kind of answer to the question leads to a second answer, found for example in mathematical calculus, where there *is* a motion to see.
+But this kind of answer leads to a second answer, found for example in mathematical calculus, where there *is* a motion to see.
 When we see something move, on this answer, all we indeed see is that something occupies different places at different times.
-Still, there turn out to be more such places---infinitely more, in fact---than we could ever arrange from one to the next, as if on a strip of film.
+Still, it can be proved that there are more such places---infinitely more, in fact---than we could ever arrange from one to the next.
 The places are many enough, that is, to form a *real* continuum, beyond the mere appearance of one in a rapid enough succession from one place to the next.
 And this makes for a real continuity in the motion we see, giving it all the reality it needs.

 There is a sense, however, in which this second answer misses the point.
 For the continuity in